|

 Molly Chadsey |

-Thompson.
 Born 1916, Kent, England.
-Died February 21, 2014 Mitchell,
+Died February 21, 2014, Mitchell, Ontario.
+In 1937

-the bombings she witnessed during World War ll in Kent, and wanting to do
+witnessed during World War ll in Kent, and wanting to do her ‘bit’ for the

-her ‘bit’ for the war effort she joined the Women’s Auxiliary Air Force.
-A
+war effort she joined the Women’s Auxiliary Air Force.
+A linguist who was

-was soon promoted to the rank of flight officer.
+promoted to the rank of flight officer.
 The Camouflage Section was

 German U Boats (submarines) and more.
 In 1944 Molly married Captain Philip